CARC 306 Active

 TL;DR

-The type of bill mismatch is a provider billing error.
-Correct the TOB or patient status code and resubmit.
-Do not bill the patient for the adjustment.
+Correct the type of bill or patient status code on the claim and resubmit.
+Do not collect from the patient.

 Action